 NIDEC is actively moving forward with the development of new growth platforms with particular emphasis on appliance, commercial and industrial motors and solutions.
-As Secop develops, manufactures and sells products of compressors for consumer and commercial type refrigerators, from the acquisition of Secop in 2017, our appliance 1.
-Purpose motor business in Global Appliance Division has expanded further into the refrigeration market.
-Whereas the Transaction is made following NIDEC's commitment to the European Commission to sell certain of its compressor business lines to a suitable purchaser as condition for the European Commission's approval of NIDEC's acquisition of Embraco from Whirlpool Corporation, which was obtained on April 12, 2019.
-2. The purchaser ESSVP IV 3.
-Schedule for the Transaction The specific schedule is not yet determined
+As Secop develops, manufactures and sells products of compressors for consumer and commercial type refrigerators, from the acquisition of Secop in 2017, NIDEC's appliance motor business in Global Appliance Division has expanded further into the refrigeration market.
+However, on April 12, 2019, NIDEC acquired a conditional approval of the European Commission in connection with NIDEC's acquired an approval of the European Commission that ESSVP IV is the appropriate purchaser of Secop and acquired the European Commission's approval of the acquisition of Embraco on June 26, 2019.
+The Transaction was made following NIDEC's commitment to the European Commission to sell Secop to a suitable purchaser as a condition for the European Commission's approval.